onweru/compose/exampleSite/content/docs/clarity/customize.md

 * **menu's languages list** are semi-hardcoded.
 You may chose another text for the menu entry with [languageMenuName](./exampleSite/config.toml).
 Please, do better and create a PR for that.
 * **content** must be translated individually.
 Read the [official documentation](https://gohugo.io/content-management/multilingual/#translate-your-content) for information on how to do it.

-**note:** if you do NOT want any translations (thus removing the translations menu entry), then you must not have any translations.
+**Note:** if you do NOT want any translations (thus removing the translations menu entry), then you must not have any translations.
 In the exampleSite that's as easy as removing the extra translations from the `config/_default/...` or executing this onliner:

 ```shell